 4. He wasn’t immune to poison, he was instead killed by the effects of a poisoned mutton (Kitab al-Tabaqat 2:251-252).

-Thus, what Naik (and his parrots) thought was his knock out punch to the Bible rebounds back to him and his false prophet with more force.
+Thus, what Naik (and his parrots) thought was his knock out punch to the Bible rebounds back to him and his false prophet with much more force.